rikhuijzer/phd-thesis/chapters/acknowledgements.typ

 = Acknowledgements
 #avoid_indent()
 I would like to thank everybody who supported me to make this dissertation possible.
-If there are parts of the text that are good, it is because of you.
+If there are parts of the thesis that are good, it is because of you.

 I would like to thank you, Ruud, Frank and Peter for your continuous support and guidance.
 "Challenge all assumptions" is an idea that I think is very important, but at the same time I am aware that this made me a difficult student.